-THE Prime Minister hailed the dawn of a new era for the North-East economy yesterday, launching a £25m green
+THE Prime Minister hailed the dawn of a new era for the North-East economy yesterday, launching a £25m green energy factory that

 Gordon Brown was in Newcastle to see work start on the Neptune Blade facility, at former Newcastle United chairman Freddy Shepherd’s Shepherd Offshore Renewable Energy Park.

 The factory, the first in the UK to build offshore wind turbines, is expected to be completed later this year.

 It will create 500 jobs on Tyneside and thousands more in the supply chain, with James Dehlsen, chairman of US owners Clipper Windpower, revealing the

 He said: “You have all the key resources we need to make this business go, on a very large scale.
 You have a great offshore wind resource, you have wonderful capacity in your ports and people

 The Prime Minister hailed the announcement as a great day for the Tyne, for Newcastle, for the North-East and for Britain.